Orange Pan Rolls

 - 1/8 teaspoon cream of tartar

 - 1 tablespoon butter, melted

 - In a small bowl, combine sugar and nutmeg; set aside.
 In a medium bowl, combine flour, baking powder, cream of tartar and salt.
-Add orange peel; cut in shortening until the mixture resembles coarse crumbs.
+Add orange zest; cut in shortening until the mixture resembles coarse crumbs.
 Stir in milk just until moistened.

 - Divide dough into fourths.
 With floured hands, roll each piece of dough into a ball; dip in butter, then in sugar mixture.
 Evenly space in a greased 9-in. round baking pan.
 Bake at 450° for 10-12 minutes or until golden brown.
-Yield: 4 rolls.